teacherzhu/jupyter_gui/README.md

 # TODO: add example JSON

-## How Simpli executes a function
+## How Jupyter GUI executes a function
-Since each Task has library_path and function_path, Simpli can execute any function as this (function_path is split into library_name [everything up to the last . in the function_path] and the function_name [everything after the last . in the function_path]):
+Since each Task has library_path and function_path, Jupyter GUI can execute any function as this (function_path is split into library_name [everything up to the last . in the function_path] and the function_name [everything after the last . in the function_path]):
 ```python
 # Append a library path
 sys.path.insert(0, library_path)